 Date Activity September 2014 Application to Brighton & Hove City Council for designation of a neighbourhood forum and neighbourhood area.
 June 2015 Forum and area designated by Brighton & Hove City Council.
 June 2017 Inaugural Forum AGM and election of steering committee October 2017 Forum website established www.bmnf.org.uk May 2018 Forum AGM including presentation of a consultation on a draft vision statement for the forum.
 Amended forum constitution unanimously adopted.
 September 2018 Forum 'Vision Statement' adopted.
 November 2018 Consultant engaged to assist the work of the forum May 2019 Forum AGM including consultation with attendees on policy areas for the neighbourhood plan.
 September - October 2019 Community-wide survey of Marina residents and workers conducted.
 Results used to inform plan policy priorities.
 2020-2021 Progress substantially delayed by the 'Covid-19' pandemic.
 November 2020 Forum redesignated by Brighton & Hove City Council for a further five years.
 February 2022 Draft plan policies submitted to Brighton & Hove City Council for 'screening.'
 April 2022 Brighton & Hove City Council screening report determines that the policies as submitted would not require a strategic environmental assessment.
 April 2022 Forum AGM held following the pandemic 'hiatus.'
 Summer 2022 Drafting of 'consultation draft' plan.

 Within this timeline is listed consultation carried out with both forum members and the Marina Community as a whole to discover the aspirations of the community for the Neighbourhood Area.
-Responses from initial consultation exercises and the consultation process on the pre-submission Plan may be found at appendix X are located in the appendices of the Consultation Statement.
+Details of consultation exercises may be found at appendix C.